karayabin/universe-snapshot/universe/Ling/Light_ZephyrTemplate/doc/api/Ling/Light_ZephyrTemplate/LightZephyrTemplate.md

 - ZephyrTemplateEngine::__construct &ndash; Builds the ZephyrTemplateEngine instance.
 - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+- ZephyrTemplateEngine::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
 - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
 - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
 - ZephyrTemplateEngine::interpret &ndash; and returns the resulting html code.